 This space shuttle thermal insulation tile was removed after being damaged on the first flight of Columbia in 1981.
-Black reusable insulation tiles shield the entire underside of the orbiter, as well as portions of the vertical tail, wings, and forward and aft fuselage where temperatures reach 1,200-2,300 degrees F (650-1,260 degrees C) during re-entry into the atmosphere.
-About 23,000 black tiles are used primarily on the upper forward fuselage and the underside of the Shuttle, areas that sustain high temperatures during descent.
+Black reusable insulation tiles shielded the entire underside of the orbiter, as well as portions of the vertical tail, wings, and forward and aft fuselage where temperatures reach 1,200-2,300 degrees F (650-1,260 degrees C) during re-entry into the atmosphere.
+About 23,000 black tiles were used primarily on the upper forward fuselage and the underside of the Shuttle, areas that sustain high temperatures during descent.
 NASA transferred a number of such tiles to the Museum after the STS-1 mission.

 Transferred from NASA Johnson Space Center